codeforamerica/alpha-oakland/utilities-streets/parking/residential-parking-permits/index.markdown

 ## What you need to know

-You must include the following current documents with your application:
+You must include the following with the application:

 * Vehicle registration (must be registered in California to the address where permit is requested)
 * California ID